Tanaka Shōzō: Political activism

 Tanaka participated in the Freedom and Popular Rights Movement through his position as headman in the village of Kanaka.

-The end of the Tokugawa era saw major changes in Japanese economic system, which allowed for a national market, domestic trade, and the commercialization of agriculture.
-Such changes created a stratified lower class, with village elites (Gono).
-Headmen like Tanaka were at the top tier of this newly stratified peasant class.
-As a headman, Tanaka rose up and challenged the feudal system made up of shogun government controlling the domain which encompassed his village.
-One of the only ways of doing this was through petition, which, Tanaka dedicated himself to at the risk his own life.
+The end of the Tokugawa era saw major changes r extensions in Japanese economic system, a national market, domestic trade, and the commercialization of agriculture.
+Such changes created a more stratified lower class, with village elites (Gono).
+As a headman, Tanaka rose up and challenged the system made up of shogun government controlling the domain which encompassed his village.
+One of the only ways of doing this was through petition, which, Tanaka dedicated himself to at the risk of his own life.
 In 1890, Gono took over local prefectural assemblies.
 These assemblies pushed against the oligarchical government and made demands on behalf of the peasant class they represented.
 The government halfway relented to these demands; however, it came at the expense of the Freedom and Popular Rights Movement.
 Although it took 10 years, successes of the prefectural assemblies eventually included a constitution from the emperor and an elected body.

 In May 1868, Tanaka was imprisoned for challenging a higher-ranking official.
 Tanaka submitted a petition which called for the official’s arrest for the embezzlement of government money.
 In prison, Tanaka was tortured.
 He was forced to maintain to stress positions for extensive periods of time and survived for 30 days by licking a stick of dried bonito.
 Tanaka was convicted of, "...disturbing the peace of the Fief, betraying the trust of his position (as Headman of Kanaka), plotting in a nefarious manner and submitting presumptuous petitions...".
 He was released from prison in 1869.